 Project GOLD = Girls Owning their Lives and Dreams.

 Project GOLD brought the legal and provider community together around the issue of child sex trafficking in 2007, and has been a leader nationally on the issue.
-The Project GOLD Drop In Center uses a strengths- based, survivor-advised approach to provide health, social and legal services linkages, mental health support and educational enrichment to sexually exploited girls, ages 11-18.
-Kristi House partners with the Survivors’ Pathway and Ark of Freedom organizations with the help of funding by the U.S. Department of Justice to provide outreach and services to LGBTQ youth overcoming sex trafficking.
+The Project GOLD Drop In Center uses a strengths-based, survivor-advised approach to provide health, social and legal services linkages, mental health support and educational enrichment to sexually exploited girls.
+Kristi House partners with Ark of Freedom Alliance with the help of funding by the U.S. Department of Justice to provide outreach and services to LGBTQ youth overcoming sex trafficking.

 The Drop In Center is home to Project GOLD, a membership organization for girls who have been exposed to commercial sexual exploitation.
 The Center welcomes all sexually exploited girls, regardless of their current residential placement.
 It is a place where girls are empowered to find their strengths in a non-judging, healing environment.